Thanks for emailing that article!

 Right now, the best approach to preventing vision loss is to manage intraocular pressure, although this does not work in all cases.
 The hope is that future therapies based upon current research will prevent loss of neurons directly and thus maintain vision.

 In the retina, neurons are not regenerated once they are lost.
 However, many labs are working on ways to develop strategies for replacing lost retinal neurons; if successful, these strategies could one day be applied to various retinal degenerative diseases, including glaucoma.

-The Catalyst For a Cure (CFC) researchers are: David Calkins, PhD (Vanderbilt University), Philip Horner, PhD (University of Washington), Nicholas Marsh-Armstrong, PhD (Johns Hopkins University), and Monica Vetter, PhD (University of Utah).
+The Catalyst For a Cure (CFC1) researchers are: David Calkins, PhD (Vanderbilt University), Philip Horner, PhD (University of Washington), Nicholas Marsh-Armstrong, PhD (Johns Hopkins University), and Monica Vetter, PhD (University of Utah).